DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Introduction

+To summarize our contributions, DeepPAAC offers a new PIA variant that targets generic PA formulations.
+As demonstrated through our multiple case studies, DeepPAAC opens the door to consider many new versions of PA models, including multi-dimensional controls, constrained contracts, and settings with multiple nonlinear terms which lead to implicit Hamiltonians.
+In parallel, our adaptation of deep Actor-Critic schemes offers a new testbed of independent interest to the numerical HJB community, where we provide comprehensive experiments regarding PIA training, adaptive sampling, stopping criteria and penalty function selection for constrained settings.

-The rest of the paper is organized as follows: In Section \ref{sec:model}, we first review a general continuous time Principal-Agent model introduced in \cite{Sung2025} that serves as our benchmark, in which we characterize the value function of the Principal in the PA problem as the solution of an HJB equation.
+The rest of the paper is organized as follows: In Section \ref{sec:model}, we first review a general continuous-time Principal-Agent model introduced in \cite{Sung2025} that serves as our benchmark, in which we characterize the value function of the Principal in the PA problem as the solution of an HJB equation.
 Then we introduce our new DeepPAAC method to numerically solve this HJB equation in Section \ref{sec:Imple}.
 In Section \ref{sec: Multidim-case}, we apply our algorithm to multidimensional case studies and also develop an extension for solving PA problems with constraints.
 We conclude our paper in Section \ref{sec:Con}.
-Technical proofs are collected in the Appendix.
+Technical proofs are collected in the Appendix and Python code and notebooks is publicly available at \url{https://github.com/Reedcgx/DeepPAAC}.